sirius-ms/sirius/manual/source/commandline.rst

 SIRIUS supports two output formats for fragmentation trees: dot (graphviz format) and json (machine readable format).
 The commandline tool Graphviz [#graphviz]_ can transform dot files into image formats (pdf, svg, png etc.).
 After installing Graphviz you can display tree files as follows::

-  sirius -o trees -1 demo/ms1.txt -2 demo/15eV.txt demo/25eV.txt demo/40eV.txt demo/55eV.txt
-  graphviz -Tpdf -O trees/15eV_1_C14H19NO4.dot
+  sirius -p orbitrap -f C20H17NO6 -o trees demo-data/ms/Bicuculline.ms dot -Tpdf -O trees/Bicuculline.dot

-This creates a file 15eV_1_C14H19NO4.dot.pdf (:ref:`Fig.1 <treeimg>`).
-Remark that SIRIUS uses automatically the file name of the first MS/MS spectrum to name the output file.
+This creates a file Bicuculline.dot.pdf (:ref:`Fig.1 <treeimg>`).
+Remark that SIRIUS uses automatically the file name of the input spectrum to name the output file.
+You can specify another filename with the **-o** option (as long as only one tree is computed).

+  sirius -p orbitrap -f C20H17NO6 -o compound.dot demo-data/ms/Bicuculline.ms
+  dot -Tpdf -O compound.dot

 .. _treeimg: